MikiEEE/Control-System-Exercise/README.md

 ## Response Usage

-To run with command $ python main.py load_data.csv in the projects directory.
+To run with command $ python main.py load_data.csv in the project's directory.

 The objectives are togglable with using the following tags respectively:
 '-ob1' - For objective 1.
 '-ob2' - For objective 2.
 '-ob3' - For objective 3.

 Each of these objectives are default on.
 They can be toggled off by passing in a False boolean. ex: '-ob1 F'